Skip to Content

 Apply the turf fringes up against the putting curve edges and secure them with the staple gun – be sure to have a good fit, especially along the seams.
 Use a carpet steam roller to make the stapling less evident and then roll the edge of the turf over the edge of the panels and staple them in.

-After that, it’s a matter of clean up and final landscaping works and then it’s ready to use the new outdoor putting green.
+After that, it’s a matter of clean-up and final landscaping works and then it’s ready to use the new outdoor putting green.

-Home Putting Greens
+Home Golfing Greens

 Outdoor kitchen and wood pergola next to putting zone